pln-fing-udelar/pghumor-clasificahumor/README.md

 ```

 > Note that normally we wouldn't need the access token and access token secret as we're not authenticating other users
-> to this "Twitter app".
-However, the app access token can be used to act in name of the Twitter app user owner
+> to this "Twitter app."
+However, the app access token can be used to act in the name of the Twitter app user owner
 > (user-based authentication), and thus gain greater Twitter API rate limits than in an app-based authentication context.

 #### Download tweets from the hose